jperrello/Zeroconf-AI/fiction/design_fiction.md

 Friday morning, she was testing shots in Derek's backyard.
 The light was perfect—golden hour streaming through the Japanese maple, illuminating Derek's utterly ridiculous garden gnome collection.
 One gnome in particular wore a tiny sombrero and held a tinier margarita glass.

 She framed the shot on her phone using SnapQuip, her favorite camera app.
 It had all the manual controls she wanted, plus this new AI feature that suggested captions.
-The app developers had added ZeroConf AI support in version 3.2, though Mira had no idea what that meant.
+The app developers had added Saturn support in version 3.2, though Mira had no idea what that meant.
 She just knew that sometimes the caption button worked and sometimes it said "No AI available."

 ## The Discovery